zopefoundation/zopetoolkit/index.rst

 All interfaces (`IAuthentication`, `IUnauthenticatedPrincipal`, `ILoginPassword` and so on.) were moved into a new ``zope.authentication`` package, as well as several utility things, like `PrincipalSource` and `checkPrincipal` function.
-The new package has much less dependencies and defines an abstract contracts for implementing authentication within Zope Framewowk.
-While backward compatibility imports are left in place, it's strongly reccommended to update your imports to the ``zope.authentication``.
+The new package has much less dependencies and defines an abstract contract for implementing authentication policies.
+While backward compatibility imports are left in place, it's strongly recommended to update your imports to the ``zope.authentication``.

 The `global principal registry` and its ZCML directives are moved into a new ``zope.principalregistry`` package with backward-compatibility imports left in